ryankolter/whalesnote/README.md

 ## Why whalesnote？

-1. **Privacy first**: local open source software that is not connected to the Internet, giving you complete control over the data.
+1. **Privacy first**: local open source software that is not connected to the Internet, giving you complete control over the data(save as .md format).
-2. **Markdown support**: Provide preview mode and two-column mode.
+2. **Markdown support**: Additionally provide preview mode and two-column mode.
 3. **Super-capacity** second brain: three-level directory structure can store at least 100 repositories * 50 categories * 60 notes = 300,000 notes.
 4. Only takes **one second** to open: no matter how many notes you have, because it use segmentation based search system which won't load all notes at beginning.

 5. Other
-    - Perfect shortcut support: like vimium C, you can quickly switch between notes with the keyboard( Activate with ctrl/command + , ).
+    - Perfect shortcut support: like Vimium C, you can quickly switch between notes with the keyboard( Activate with ctrl/command + , ).
-    - Export support: allow batch export by notes or categories, with txt, html, md formats.
+    - Export support: allow batch export by notes or categories, with html and md formats.
     - Two mode support: light or dark, as you like.
     - Memory support: it remembers where the document left off last time.